Alfresco/docs-alfresco/content-services/latest/install/containers/docker-compose.md

 | APP_CONFIG_APPS_DEPLOYED | The name of the deployed application (e.g. `"[{"name": "<the name of the deployed application>"}]"`) |

 ### Alfresco Content App (content-app)

+This app is deployed by default only with the Community Compose file, `community-docker-compose.yml`.

 | Property | Description |
 | -------- | ----------- |